cmarti/orthogonal_pairs/README.md

 ```

 Run each command to get the model and energetic terms for that mutational combination

+Collect all score files into a table for data manipulation.
+It is possible to do it with Pandas-Python data analysis library

 ### Visualizing the E/Im binding landscape